trofkm/trofkm/README.md

 # Hi there! 👋

-I'm a C++ developer with a passion for Unreal Engine, Godot and backend development using Golang and Java.
+I'm a C++ developer with a passion for Unreal Engine, Godot and backend development using Golang and Python.
 I'm currently exploring the exciting world of drones and studying Vulkan and computer graphics.

 [![wakatime](https://wakatime.com/badge/user/d417f393-3d2e-484a-98ef-6a349591ee8e.svg)](https://wakatime.com/@d417f393-3d2e-484a-98ef-6a349591ee8e)